Reuben Jackson: Career

 Jackson started working for the Smithsonian museum in the gift shop of the National Air and Space Museum.

 From 1989 to 2009, he was the curator of the Duke Ellington Collection at the Smithsonian Institution.
 He retired in 2009.
 After his retirement, he moved to Vermont where he taught high school English and lead poetry workshops at Goddard.
 From 2012 to 2018, he was the host of Friday Night Jazz on Vermont Public Radio.
 He returned to Washington to work as a jazz archivist at the University of the District of Columbia.
 Jackson was a mentor with The Young Writers Project, where he served on the Board since 2020.
 He co-hosted a radio program, The Sound of Surprise, on WPFW in Washington, D.C., alternating Sunday shows with the show's founder, Larry Appelbaum.

 Personal life

 Jackson died on February 16, 2024 in Washington at the age of 67.
-He had had suffered a stroke on February 2, hours after completing his show at WPFW.
+He had suffered a stroke on February 2, hours after completing his show at WPFW.